The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Introduction

 Empirically, we make the following contributions: First, using \logitlens~\citep{nostalgebraist2020logitlens} to probe internal representations, we find that \textbf{off-the-shelf LLMs collapse superposed inputs to a single interpretation} within the first few layers: when comparing with a discrete CoT baseline, entropy profiles are nearly identical.
 Moreover, replacing a soft token with a standard one yields nearly indistinguishable KL divergence and cosine similarity.
 Second, through entity-level probing, we show that \textbf{the Coconut model learns to extract answers directly from the question representations}, achieving comparable accuracy \textit{without any latent tokens}.
 Our belief evolution analysis explains this: we find that models do not leverage step-by-step reasoning during latent computation.
-Third, when applying the same Coconut analysis to a model trained from scratch, we find that it \textbf{indeed shows signs of leveraging superposition}: the model encodes uncertainty between the correct next step and other possible next steps within its latent thoughts.\looseness-1 Together, these results suggest that \textit{training from-scratch} is the most conducive mechanism to develop superposition in models.
+Third, when applying the same Coconut analysis to a model trained from scratch, we find that it \textbf{indeed shows signs of leveraging superposition}: the model encodes uncertainty between the correct next step and other possible next steps within its latent thoughts.
+Together, these results suggest that \textit{training from scratch} is the most conducive mechanism to develop superposition in models.

 Based on these results, we conduct an additional set of experiments aimed at better understanding this discrepancy.
-We find that the failure of superposition in training-free and fine-tuning approaches is chiefly due to two main factors: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=1.75em,label= \circnum{\arabic*}] \item \textbf{Models trained on next token prediction learn to commit to a token in the last layers.} We find that across all considered training-free and finetuned models, entropy of the logit distributions drops heavily at the last layers.
-This drop is much less significant in from-scratch models. \item \textbf{Capacity matters.} Even when trained from scratch, models that are too large are more prone to learn shortcuts. \end{enumerate} We believe our work highlights important caveats of current latent thinking methodologies and offers principled guidelines to design the next generation of latent reasoning models.
+This analysis yields two distinct findings: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=1.75em,label= \circnum{\arabic*}] \item \textbf{Models trained on next-token prediction learn to commit to a token in the last layers.} We find that across all considered training-free and fine-tuned models, entropy of the logit distributions drops heavily at the last layers.
+This drop is much less significant in from-scratch models. \item \textbf{Embedding size matters.} We find that from-scratch models suffer from a \textit{width bottleneck}: larger embedding widths have a much more pronounced effect than depth on accuracy on tasks which require parallel exploration. \end{enumerate} We believe our work highlights important caveats of current latent thinking methodologies and offers principled guidelines to design the next generation of latent reasoning models.